paraslonic/GCB_MAN/docs/interface.rst

 .. image:: img/tutorial/use1/select_edge.gif

 For now we have determined, that a number of genomes does not contain Galactoside acetyltransferase.
-One can also notice nodes connected by a thin edges, which seems to represent other alternative variants of the operon.
+We can also notice nodes connected by a thin edges, which seems to represent other alternative variants of the operon.
 Let's click on that nodes and on the nodes from the reference, to see their products.

 .. image:: img/tutorial/use1/look_orphans1.gif